alankrantas/microbit-micropython-cookbook/README.md

 ```
 ## NeoPixel Rainbow/Rotation

 This code needs at least 3 LEDs in the NeoPixel chain.
+Of course, you can set a number (much) higher than actual LEDs to get smooth rainbow effects.

 ```python
 from microbit import pin0, sleep